destructo570/neko-serverless-blogging-website/README.md

 john@test.com : 123456

 ## Features
-- Create, Update, Delete blogs
+- Create, Read, Update and Delete blogs
 - JWT auth handling with password salting using bcryptJs
 - Notion like editor for writing blogs
-- Dark/Light theme using next themes
+- Search all relevant posts
+- Like your favorite posts
+- Code syntax highlighting support

 ## Tech Stack
 - NextJs